salehjg/DGCNN-on-FPGA/readme.md

 # DeepPoint-V1 Project
-This repository contains the code base for pure C++, OpenCL and CUDA implementations of official DGCNN model.
+This repository contains the code base for Xilinx SDAccel FPGA implementation of official DGCNN model.

 ## Platforms
-Currenlty, only CPU, CUDA and OCL are supported.
-Each ModelArch class supports an specific platform.
+Currenlty, only Xilinx FPGAs are supported.

 Name | Supported Platform | Implementation
 ---  | ---                | ---
 ModelArch01 | CPU                   | CPU
-ModelArch02 | CPU, CUDA             | CPU - CUDA Mix
-ModelArch03 | CUDA                  | Pure CUDA **Without** Tensor Deletion
-ModelArch04 | CUDA                  | Pure CUDA **With** Tensor Deletion
-ModelArch05 | OCL                   | Pure OCL **With** Tensor Deletion

 ## UnitTests for Platforms
-DeepPoint uses UnitTest++ framework for managing and running unit tests.
+Unlike parent project, this repository does not use UnitTest++ framework for managing unittests.
-Currently, Platforms CUDA and OCL have their dedicated unit tests for each kernel.
-The pupose of unit tests are to compare results of CPU platform against the platform under test.

-- CudaTestAll.cpp
-- OclTestAll.cpp
+The reason is that declaring multiple executables in Eclipse SDAceel managed build environment is not straight forward.
+This repository has only one main executable(MainExecutable.cpp) that handles both classifier and unit tests while you can enable or disable each phase in the source code.

 ## Credit
 Used repositories are listed below: